ankishb/ankishb.github.io/_posts/cpp-compact-summary.md

     While creating the object, arguments must be passed to let compiler know, which constructor needs to be called.

+## Difference between `overloading` and `overriding`
+- Overloading a method (or function) in C++ is the ability for functions of the same name to be defined as long as these methods have different signatures (different set of parameters).
+Method overriding is the ability of the inherited class rewriting the virtual method of the base class.

+1. In overloading, there is a relationship between methods available in the same class whereas in overriding, there a is relationship between a superclass method and subclass method.
+2. Overloading does not block inheritance from the superclass whereas overriding blocks inheritance from the superclass.
+3. In overloading, separate methods share the same name whereas in overriding, subclass method replaces the superclass.
+4. Overloading must have different method signatures whereas overriding must have same signature.

+#### Another response
+1. Overloading happens at compile-time while Overriding happens at runtime: The binding of overloaded method call to its definition has happens at compile-time however binding of overridden method call to its definition happens at runtime.
+2. The most basic difference is that overloading is being done in the same class while for overriding base and child classes are required.
+Overriding is all about giving a specific implementation to the inherited method of parent class.
+3. Static binding is being used for overloaded methods and dynamic binding is being used for overridden/overriding methods.
+4. Performance: Overloading gives better performance compared to overriding.
+The reason is that the binding of overridden methods is being done at runtime.
+5. private and final methods can be overloaded but they cannot be overridden.
+It means a class can have more than one private/final methods of same name but a child class cannot override the private/final methods of their base class.
+6. Argument list should be different while doing method overloading.
+Argument list should be same in method Overriding.

+---

+## Difference between `Static Binding` vs `Dynamic Binding`
+1. Static binding happens at compile-time while dynamic binding happens at runtime.
+2. Binding of private, static and final methods always happen at compile time since these methods cannot be overridden.
+When the method overriding is actually happening and the reference of parent type is assigned to the object of child class type then such binding is resolved during runtime.
+3. The binding of overloaded methods is static and the binding of overridden methods is dynamic.

+---

 ## Structure:
 - Assignment is allowed in c